 Glen Russell, Lead Vocals

 Glen sings from his heart.
 And anyone that is nearby is pulled into the energy of his performance.
 Born in Norwalk, Connecticut in ’56.
 He then he moved to Arizona in 1970′s with his family.
 He was later awarded a scholarship for music performance in 1980.
 And has been performing professionally since 1987.
 And indeed still strives to keep growing from each and every performance.
 Through hard work dedication and love, and in a large way, through what he has learned by listening too and playing with the great musicians that have befriended him over the years.
-Glen has developed into a confident and capable performer with an open heart and an undeniable presence.
+Glen has developed into a confident performer with an open heart and an undeniable presence.
 Music for Glen is a very personal thing.
 The expression of which since 1998 has been and continues to be, CG Blues.

 Brian Eddie, Guitar